From the famous moon valley to the hidden lagoons of Baltinache. These are the best way to explore the beautiful landscapes of Atacama

-The driest desert in the world is not only known for its aridity – here in the Atacama Desert, volcanos, geysers, salt flats and blue lagoons coexist in one of the strangest ecosystems on earth.
+The driest desert in the world is not only known for its aridity – here in the Atacama Desert, volcanos, geysers, salt flats and blue lagoons coexist in one of the strangest landscapes on earth.

 No matter what time of the day I went out to explore, the Atacama Desert had a spot for me to visit.
 It could have been the stunning El Tatio geysers at dawn, the golden sunsets at the Moon Valley or one of the many locations for stargazing after midnight.
+These are the most beautiful landscapes of Atacama and how to get there:

 Atacama is a destination to stay longer than just a couple of days.
 Here, I was able to see some of the most beautiful sceneries of South America on a single spot.